R. G. Harper Pennington: Career

 Pennington's Portrait of Robert Gould Shaw II as "Little Billee" from the novel Trilby, a painting said to be owned by Harry Lehr and hung in his bedroom.

 Pennington's Beach Scene, between 1875–1900.

 Pennington studied art under Jean-Léon Gérôme at the École des Beaux-Arts.
 In 1880, while in Munich, he was advised to join a group of American painters led by Frank Duveneck in Florence, known as the "Duveneck boys", which included John White Alexander, Otto Henry Bacher, Robert Frederick Blum, Charles Abel Corwin, George Edward Hopkins, Julius Rolshoven and Theodore Wendel.
-While in Venice, he met James Abbott McNeill Whistler, who he was a great admirer of and two became close friends.
+While in Venice, he met James Abbott McNeill Whistler, whom he was a great admirer of, and the two became close friends.
 Whistler drew Pennington's portrait in chalk and pastel.

-Pennington small portraits, in oil and pastel, show Whistler's influence and are sometimes mistaken for his work.
+Pennington's small oil and pastel portraits show Whistler's influence and are sometimes mistaken for his work.
 Whistler invited Pennington to return with him to London in 1880, but Pennington decided to travel and paint around Italy.
-While in Venice, he made a portrait of Robert Browning for Katherine de Kay Bronson, a prominent American expatriate.
+While in Venice, he painted a portrait of Robert Browning for Katherine de Kay Bronson, a prominent American expatriate.

 After returning to London, Pennington took one of four studios at Carlyle Studios, alongside Theodore Roussel and George Percy Jacomb-Hood.
 In 1884, he made a full-length portrait of Oscar Wilde as a wedding gift for Wilde and his wife, Constance, which hung in Wilde's London home.
 He also created fifteen engravings from drawings for Wilde's 1889 essay, London Models.
 Pennington was a frequent visitor to Tite Street to see Whistler (whom he drew in 1885 while Whistler gave his Ten O'clock Lecture).
 In 1886 or 1887, Whistler drew Pennington's portrait for a second time.
 While in London, Pennington was a member of the Beefsteak Club, a private dining club in Leicester Square, and was "exceedingly popular in both London and Paris".

 Pennington made several paintings for King Edward VII (then the Prince of Wales), "who was so well pleased with the artist's skill that he presented him with his photograph bearing his autograph."
 In 1885, he made portraits of Patsy Cornwallis-West and the Misses Edith Clarke and Nellie Farren Calhoun while in London.
 In 1899, Pennington wrote a letter to The New York Times, which was published in response to Layton Crippen's criticism of Henry Kirke Brown's sculpture of Washington in Union Square, where Pennington wrote: